Personalized PCA: Decoupling Shared and Unique Features: Numerical Experiments

-We also apply our algorithm on FEMNIST \citep{leaf}.
 FEMNIST is a popular dataset in federated analytics.
-It consists of images of handwritten digits and English letters contributed by $3550$ different writers.
+It consists of greyscale images of handwritten digits and English letters contributed by $3550$ different writers.
 Each image has $28\times 28 =784$ pixels.
 Different writers have different writing styles.
-Thus the datasets are inherently heterogeneous.
+Thus, the datasets are inherently heterogeneous.
 Our task is to learn a few PCs that can represent the dataset.
 On average, each client has 89 images.
 We represent an image by a vector in $\mathbb{R}^{784}$.
 For these vectors, we randomly choose 80\% of them to form the training set and take the rest as the test set.

+CIFAR10 is a multiclass image dataset.
+It consists of $60000$ images from $10$ classes.
+To simulate a heterogeneous setting, we separate the training and testing set of CIFAR10 into $20$ parts such that each part contains images from only $2$ classes.
+Then, we assign the separated parts to $20$ clients.
+The data partition scheme is consistent with federated learning literature \citep{fedavg}.
+Then we use similar data preprocessing procedures to vectorize the images on each client and construct the dataset $\{\matY_{(i)}\}$.

 We use \name, \texttt{indivPCA}, \texttt{CPCA}, and \dispca to fit PCs on training sets.
-Then we evaluate the reconstruction loss \eqref{eqn:reconstructionloss} on both training and test sets.
-The average reconstruction loss is shown in Table \ref{tab:femnist}.
+Then, we evaluate the reconstruction error \eqref{eqn:reconstructionloss} on both training and test sets.
+The experiments are repeated $3$ times to calculate the mean and standard deviations .
+The results are shown in Table \ref{tab:femnist}.

-As the reconstruction loss represents the difference between the original and reconstructed image, it represents how well the learned PCs can characterize the features in the image.
-In Table. \ref{tab:femnist}, \texttt{indivPCA} achieves the lowest training error but incurs high testing error, suggesting that learned PCs overfit the training sets. \name has the lowest testing loss, highlighting \name's ability to leverage common knowledge with unique trends to find better features from data.
+As the reconstruction error represents the difference between the original and reconstructed image, it represents how well the learned PCs can characterize the features in the image.
+In Table \ref{tab:femnist}, \texttt{indivPCA} achieves the lowest training error but incurs high testing error, suggesting that learned PCs overfit the training sets. \name has the lowest testing loss both in FEMNIST and CIFAR10, highlighting \name's ability to leverage common knowledge with unique trends to find better features from data.